New York City can limit art vendors in popular parks: appeals court

 In a 5-0 decision, the appeals court rejected artists’ contentions that the limits covering Central Park south of 86th Street, Battery Park, High Line Park and Union Square Park violated their free speech and equal protection rights under the state constitution, and amounted to illegal discrimination.

 Lawyers for the artists did not immediately respond to requests for comment.
-A spokesman for the city’s law department had no immediate comment.

 The Appellate Division decision came nine years after litigation began over rules adopted by the city in July 2010 that capped the number of vendors of “expressive matter” such as paintings, photos, entertainment, newspapers and books.